 However, that doesn’t tell the whole story.
 In the rest of the article, we’ll discuss every single problem in detail.
-Furthermore, we’ll let you know how to identify it, fix it and how much it costs to fix.
+Furthermore, we’ll let you know how to identify each issue, fix it, and how much it costs to fix.
 Read on!

 1. Doors Won’t Close Properly